Keyboard shortcuts

 • Test - Running tests on Ubuntu, macOS, and Windows

-A successful run typically takes around 20 minutes and generates platform-specific binary artifacts.
-You can see an example of a completed workflow here.
+A successful run takes ~20 minutes and generates platform-specific binary artifacts.
+See an example workflow.

-Note: You don't need to check 'include all branches'.
+Note: You don't need to check "Include all branches" when creating from the template.

 Template Structure